I don’t know why it took me so long to post this recipe, as these duck tacos are a perfect thing to do with confit.

 Instructions

 - Have everything set before you begin, as this will come together quickly.
-Either buy or make the achiote verde, and make the tomatillo salsa verde ahead.Â
+Either buy or make the achiote verde, and make the tomatillo salsa verde ahead.ย

 - Boil the diced cactus paddles in salted water for 12 minutes.
 After they've boiled 5 minutes, add a pinch of baking soda; this helps the cactus keep its color and reduces slime.
-Shock the cactus in ice water to cool.Â
+Shock the cactus in ice water to cool.ย Another tip: If you have tomatillos, which you will if you make the salsa yourself, drop a handful of the papery husks into the cooking water.
+This also helps eliminate slime.

 - To finish the salsa, mix together the salsa verde, the corn and the cooked, cooled cactus paddles.
 Set aside.

-- Lay the chopped confit in one layer in a large frying pan with as much of the confit fat as you'd like; I use a good 1/4 cup.
+- Lay the chopped confit in one layer in a large frying pan with as much of the confit fat as you like; I use a good 1/4 cup.
 Sear over high heat for 90 seconds without touching so you get some crispy bits.
 Stir, and add the achiote verde and the chicken broth.
 Boil this away until the pan is almost dry again.
 When you hear the cooking switch from boiling to sizzling, turn off the heat.

 - Serve with warm tortillas, the salsa and any other accompaniments you'd like.